mdealencar/Ard/docs/intro.md

 pip install .
 ```
 will install Ard in its most basic and static configuration.
-For development (and really for everone during pre-release), we recommend a full development installation:
+For development (and really for everyone during pre-release), we recommend a full development installation:
 ```shell
 pip install -e .[dev,docs]
 ```
 which will install in "editable mode" (`-e`), such that changes made to the source will not require re-installation, and with additional optional packages for development and documentation (`[dev,docs]`).

-There can be some hardware-software misspecification issues with WISDEM installation from `pip` for MacOS 12 and 13 on machines with Apple Silicon.
+There can be some hardware-software mis-specification issues with WISDEM installation from `pip` for MacOS 12 and 13 on machines with Apple Silicon.
 In the event of issues, WISDEM can be installed manually or using `conda` without issues, then `pip` installation can proceed.

 For user information, in pre-release, we are using some co-developed changes to the `FLORIS` library.